MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 You can't move your organization's tenant between regions by yourself.
 If you need to change your organization's default data location from the current region to another region, you must contact support to manage the migration for you.
 For more information, see [Move between regions](/power-bi/support/service-admin-region-move).

-**What happens at the end of the Fabric trial?**
+## Fabric Trial Capacity Availability by Azure Region

-If you don't upgrade to a paid Fabric capacity at the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).
+To learn more about regional availability for Fabric trials, see [Fabric trial capacities are available in all regions.](../admin/region-availability.md)

 **How is the Fabric trial different from an individual trial of Power BI paid?**

 A per-user trial of Power BI paid allows access to the Fabric landing page.
-Once you sign up for the Fabric trial, you can use the trial capacity for storing Fabric workspaces and items and for running Fabric experiences.
-All rules guiding [Power BI licenses](/power-bi/fundamentals/service-features-license-type) and what you can do in the Power BI experience remain the same.
-The key difference is that a Fabric capacity is required to access non-Power BI experiences and items.
+Once you sign up for the Fabric trial, you can use the trial capacity for storing Fabric workspaces and items and for running Fabric workloads.
+All rules guiding [Power BI licenses](/power-bi/fundamentals/service-features-license-type) and what you can do in the Power BI workload remain the same.
+The key difference is that a Fabric capacity is required to access non-Power BI workloads and items.

 **Autoscale**